A unique course developed for the dynamic FinTech sector that can be taken either as a Higher Level Apprentice scheme or self-funded.

 OR

-104 UCAS tariff points to include a minimum of four subjects at Higher level and one subject at Ordinary level.
+104 UCAS tariff points to include a minimum of five subjects (four of which must be at Higher level).
 The overall profile must include English at minimum H6 at Higher Level or Grade O4 at Ordinary Level.
-One Higher Level subject must include minimum Grade H4 from Higher Maths.
+One Higher Level subject must include minimum Grade H4 from Higher Mathematics.

 The Scottish Highers requirement for this course is grades BCCCC to include a grade B in Higher Mathematics or grades BBCCC if not completing Scottish Highers Mathematics.